 Built in 1926, the Terry’s chocolate factory became an iconic part of the York skyline.
 It was a significant employer within the local community until its close in 2005, and so when we acquired the site, we knew it came with a rich history.
 One we wanted to honour.
 This was a once-in-a-lifetime opportunity – to protect the site’s listed buildings from deterioration and breathe new life into a cherished part of York’s past.
+When we purchased the site in 2013, the former chocolate works had fallen into significant disrepair, with five of its listed buildings being on English Heritage’s Buildings At Risk Register.

 The local community have such strong connections to the factory, with many of their parents and grandparents having worked there.
 We’re proud to now be reopening forgotten areas, and reviving buildings that would otherwise have stood empty and neglected.